-Sleep problems are common in children with and without Autism Spectrum Disorder (ASD).
-A recent study reported moderate to severe sleep disturbances in 66% of children with ASD as measured by actigraphy (a microcomputer worn at night during sleep to monitor motion) and parent report, compared to mild sleep problems in 45% of typically developing children.
+Sleep problems are common in all children, but particularly in children on the autism spectrum.
+A recent study reported moderate to severe sleep disturbances in 66% of children on the autism spectrum as measured by actigraphy (a microcomputer worn at night during sleep to monitor motion) and parent report, compared to mild sleep problems in 45% of typically developing children.

 - Adults – 7 – 9 hours per day

 There are several different forms of sleep disturbance.
-One or more may affect individuals with ASD.
+One or more may affect individuals on the autism spectrum.
 They include:

 - Trouble Falling Asleep: Children may have a hard time falling asleep if there is a lot of activity in the household, if they had a bad day at school and worry, or if they are hyperactive or hyper-aroused.
 They may not connect bedtime with falling asleep or may simply want to spend time with the rest of the family.